McOffsky/Arduino_ESP8266_HTTP_Client/README.md

 Just set handlers, connect to AP and play with it.
 Ideal for JSON based applications.

 Library has internal static buffer.
-You need to set it size according to your needs (but keep in mind that only http header can be longer than 300 characters).
+You need to set size of this buffer according to your needs (but keep in mind that only http header can be longer than 300 characters).

 Bug reports and push request are welcomed :)